jeremy379/laravel-openid-connect/README.md

 You can fill an issue in the github section dedicated for that.
 I'll try to maintain this fork.

+Are you actively using this package and wanna help too?
+Reach out to me, I'm looking for help to maintain this package.

 ## License
 OpenID Connect is open source and licensed under [the MIT licence](https://github.com/ronvanderheijden/openid-connect/blob/master/LICENSE.txt).